 Dean of Labor | Berea College

-Collis Robinson is a native of Greenville, South Carolina.
+Dr. Collis Robinson is a native of Greenville, South Carolina.
 He graduated from Berea College in 2013, earning his Bachelor of Arts in elementary education and teaching.
-He earned his Master of Arts degree in education from Georgetown College and is presently enrolled in the Ed.D. program in educational leadership at the University of Kentucky.
+He earned his Master of Arts degree in education from Georgetown College and an Ed.D. in educational leadership at the University of Kentucky.
 Collis began his service as the Dean of Labor in May 2022.
-Collis is passionate about the Labor Program and takes pride in celebrating students as they discover and integrate their work skills with their learning in the classroom.
+He is passionate about the Labor Program and takes pride in celebrating students as they discover and integrate their work skills with their learning in the classroom.

 Founder | Green Light Improv

 Nathan Minns is the founder of Green Light Improv, a professional training company that uses improv comedy as a tool for innovators to develop their entrepreneurship & communication skills.
 Beginning as an actor in 2015, Nathan soon realized that his acting training was positively affecting other work skills.
 From improving his creativity and confidence, to becoming a better communicator, entrepreneur, and team member.
 Ultimately, the change he saw in himself led him to create Green Light Improv in 2019.
 The company doesn't teach improv comedy, but instead uses improv comedy as a tool to teach other work and life skills.
 In 2022, Nathan quit his corporate innovation job and is now working full-time to spread applied improv training.
 An Ohio State University graduate, Nathan has previously spent most of his career in the startup ecosystem as an employee and a 3x founder.

 Copyright © 2019, MIDWEST ASSOCIATION OF STUDENT EMPLOYMENT ADMINISTRATORS